csparks113/Morse-Code-App/docs/refactor-notes.md

 - Keep the touchpoint inventory in sync with reality so new contributors always see which surfaces we currently drive.

 ## Completed (Today)
+- Instrumented the Audio API tone controller to resume during warm-up and log prepare/resume/ramp timings (`[audio-api] start.*`/`stop.*`) so we can pinpoint where the 70-120 ms sidetone delay originates.
+- Added `keyer.prepare.complete` traces to capture warm-up durations and switched the Audio API plugin back to its foreground-service defaults for further latency profiling.
+- Resolved the Settings screen crash by removing stray whitespace between the reset modal and build row so no bare text nodes render outside `<Text>` components.
+- Captured Galaxy S22+ latency samples (Developer Console manual presses + replay): flash/haptics commit within ~1-6 ms while tone start/stop via `react-native-audio-api` still lags 70-120 ms (up to ~200 ms on short lesson taps); backend consistently reports `audio-api`.
+- Routed `createToneController` through the Nitro `OutputsAudio` hybrid when available, with safe fallbacks to the Audio API/Expo controllers so backend tagging and latency logging stay stable while native implementations are still pending; hardened the Nitro loader so dev builds skip `instanceof` when the `ModuleNotFoundError` export is missing.
 - Relocated the workspace to `C:\dev\Morse`, reinstalled native dependencies, and rebuilt the Android dev client (with `expo-linear-gradient` + `react-native-audio-api`) so the app launches on device ahead of latency validation.
 - Defined the `OutputsAudio` Nitro interface, regenerated Nitrogen bindings, and documented the audio plugin override defaults in `docs/nitro-integration-prep.md`.
 - Built the shared `ToneController` in `utils/audio.ts` and migrated `services/outputs/defaultOutputsService` to the audio-api-first flow with backend-tagged latency logging.